Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Research Challenges and Future Directions

-While AI shows impressive results in wireless communication applications, its models still remain performance limitations.
-For example, the imperfection bottleneck in the training process of DNN can be exploited by adversarial attacks to tamper with input data that leads to misclassification \cite{334}.
-Further, an investigation in \cite{335} reveals the false confidence of DNN in estimating images.
-By generating fooling samples (i.e. images) in a way imperceptible to humans, a DNN can mislabel the image and thus recognize wrongly the object.
-Another limitation is the high cost of training the AI model.
-Indeed, it is not uncommon to take some days for the AI training on mobile devices or even edge devices with limited computation resources.
+While AI shows impressive results in wireless communication applications, its models still have performance limitations.
+A critical issue is the high cost of training AI models.
+Indeed, it is not uncommon to take some days for AI training on mobile devices or even edge devices with limited computation resources.
+The computational complexity and long training time will hinder the application of AI in practical wireless networks.
+Thus, optimizing data training and learning is of paramount importance for AI wireless systems.
 A more challenge is the scarcity of real datasets available for wireless communications necessary to for the AI training, i.e. in supervised learning \cite{336}.
 In many wireless scenarios where only a small dataset is not sufficient for the training which degrades the performance of AI model in terms of low classification or prediction accuracy, and high model overfitting, and thus the confidence of AI model may not be guaranteed.
 This drawback would be an obstacle for deployment of AI in real-world wireless applications since the feasibility of AI should be demonstrated in testbeds or experiments in the real environments.

+Some solutions have been proposed to improve the performance of AI algorithms.
+For instance, an improved DNN model called DeepRebirth is introduced in \cite{challenge3} for mobile AI platforms.
+A streamlined slimming architecture is designed to merge the consecutive non-tensor and tensor layer vertically which can significantly accelerate the model execution and also greatly reduce the run-time memory cost since the slimmed model architecture contains fewer hidden layers.
+Through simulations, the proposed DeepRebirth model is able to achieve 3x speed-up and 2.5x memory saving on GoogLeNet with only 0.4\% drop on top-5 accuracy on the ImageNet validation dataset.
+In terms of wireless datasets, the collection of data from testbeds and experiments is an important step for facilitating wireless AI research.
+Some wireless AI data sources such as the massive MIMO dataset in \cite{challenge4} and the IoT trace dataset in \cite{challenge5} would help researchers implement and evaluate their learning and validation models.